 These are intended to be worn on bags and backpacks, so it is important that they don't fall off.
 Since they aren't perfect, these are the best option for people who enjoy showing off their pins.
 2 pin backs...still recommend locking backs for heavy use.

 Those who can't justify dinging up what is an otherwise perfect pin.

 - moderately scratched or nicked enamel or metal

 - small gouges in the enamel or metal

 - missing plating or flaking plating

-These are the pins no creators wants to have, it generally means these are pins need to be remade and aren't able to be sold.
-Please see our Expectations of manufacturing blog to understand what is not acceptable from a pin manufacturer.
-There will always be flaws in manufacturing (check the flaw rate section above) but a good manufacturer will have measures to help when there are too many flaws and prevent it in the first place with higher quality checking.
+These are the pins no creator wants to have, it generally means these are pins need to be remade and aren't able to be sold.
+There will always be flaws in manufacturing (check the flaw rate section above) but a good manufacturer will have measures to help when there are too many flaws and prevent them in the first place with higher quality checking.

 Now you have the knowledge to grade your enamel pins like a professional, it's time to teach others and keep the quality high :)

 Our team is so excited to work with you!
 Want to know more?
 Contact us below